Skip to content

 warning: Malware checks are experimental and may change without warning.
 Pass `--preview-features malware-check` to disable this warning.

-The check only blocks malware that has already been identified and recorded as an advisory.
-The gap between a malicious upload and its advisory is the window the cooldown covers, so run both.
+The check only blocks malware already recorded as an advisory.
+The cooldown covers the gap between a malicious upload and its advisory, so run both.

 Last updated on